mastrjj/WinterspringLauncher/README.md

 </figure>

 # Winterspring Launcher
-Allows you to play on [SoloCraft.org](https://SoloCraft.org/) with modern 1.14 WoW Client!
+Allows you to play on [sanctuarywow.com](https://sanctuarywow.com/) with modern 1.14 WoW Client!
-_This is not an official project from the SoloCraft team._
+_This is not an official project from the sanctuarywow team._
-_Do not ask the SoloCraft team for support_
+_Do not ask the sanctuarywow team for support_
 _(you can still ask in [#addons-and-ui](https://discord.com/channels/973529971740008448/983067524797177996) on Discord)_

 ## Easy setup